I’ve recently become aware that mysticism1 has a dark side to it.

 I’ve observed that people who think life’s goal is to reach regressive, introverted states tend to become less and less functional in their external lives.
 I am a great admirer of Bernadette Roberts, but I have to admit that her external life does not look good.
 Her career failed, her marriage failed, and her finances failed.
 If you completely withdraw your attention and interest from your surroundings, that’s what happens.
 Life requires that we give care and attention to external reality.
 Extreme introversion impairs our ability to do this.

 There are many traps into which the unwary can fall.
-Bernadette Roberts (Essays on the Christian Contemplative Journey) notes that people halfway along the path often get fixated on identifying with an archetype of the collective unconscious: guru, sage, guide, healer, and so on.
-There they remain stuck.
-Heinz Kohut (in John E. Gedo and George H. Pollock, eds., Freud: The Fusion of Science and Humanism) observes that those who believe themelves to have become their ego ideal can no longer feel guilt.
+Bernadette Roberts notes that people halfway along the path often get fixated on identifying with the archetypes of the collective unconscious: guru, sage, guide, healer, and so on.6 There they remain stuck.
+Heinz Kohut observes that those who believe themelves to have become their ego ideal can no longer feel guilt.7

 Identification with an archetype or with the ego ideal leads to the persona of the cult leader.
 An individual whose awareness extends deep into the mind develops a charismatic presence and draws others to themselves.
 Miguel de Molinos certainly attracted and influenced large numbers of followers.
 When you combine supreme self-confidence with an inability to feel guilt, you have the malignant narcissist.